 Total Shoot Time

-That is not because our rates are low.
-It is because batching production is the single biggest lever for content cost efficiency.
-Brands that need content monthly shouldn't buy it monthly — they should batch-produce it quarterly.
+That isn't a discount — it's how production actually works.
+Batching is the single biggest lever for content scale.
+Brands that need content monthly shouldn't shoot it monthly; they should batch-produce it quarterly.

 Key Takeaways